Indian rupee: 1900s

 In 1913, John Maynard Keynes writes in his book Indian Currency and Finance that during the financial year 1900–1901, gold coins (sovereigns) worth £6,750,000 were given to the Indian people in the hope that they would circulate as currency.
 But against the expectation of the Government, not even half of that was returned to accounts.
 As this experiment failed spectacularly, the government abandoned the practice but did not abandon the narrative of the gold standard.
 Subsequently, much of the gold held by the Government of India was shipped to the Bank of England in 1901 and held there.

 During World War II, Colonial British control over parts of Nagaland was lost to Japanese forces, the British Indian rupee was banned and the Japanese rupee (1942–44) was introduced.

+In the autumn of 1917 (when the silver price rose to 55 pence), there was danger of uprisings in India (against paper currency) which would handicap seriously British participation in the war.
+Inconvertibility (of paper currency into silver coin) would lead to a run on Post Office Savings Banks.
+It would prevent the further expansion of (paper currency) note issues and cause a rise of prices, in paper currency, that would greatly increase the cost of obtaining war supplies for export; to have reduced the silver content of this historic [rupee] coin might well have caused such popular distrust of the Government as to have precipitated an internal crisis, which would have been fatal to British success in the war... and the Government could not afford to buy silver at 55 pence per ounce to coin into rupees with a bullion parity of 43.1 pence per ounce.
+To let silver be replaced by gold, as Mexico had done in 1906, was also impossible, for the world had no gold to spare.

+The Government, therefore, did the only possible thing, and raised the value of the (silver) rupee in terms of gold...